deckaddict/a-ti-den/README.md

 - Make it work for more calculators, either by improving AlmostTX or making a more general link port service in the emulator.
 - There is a pull request to improve the contrast handling in AndieGraph enabling fades. (see my fork https://github.com/deckaddict/AndieGraph)
 - AndieGraph to get multitouch support.
 Pull request prepared. (see my fork https://github.com/deckaddict/AndieGraph)
 - Letting link port signals through to the speaker meaning that all cool sound effects that people have done can be enjoyed.
+Update: an early naive version is on its way.
+Script makewave will be used for the purpose of recording signals as well.
-- There is currently some hard coded paths for the tibuildrun and tidlrun command (~/ti-stuff/clean.ram).
+- There is currently some hard coded paths for the tibuildrun and tidlrun command (/sdcard/a-ti-den/clean.ram).
 This path will change when I figure out a better one.
-- Using tidlrun to download a zip file won't work for shell dependent software.
-This can be improved to be figured out automatically.
 </details>

 <details>